 Role-based administration restricts IT team members’ access to the Exadata database stack, limiting them to the minimum information required to complete their tasks.

 Continuous protection of customer Oracle Database instances with Oracle’s Zero Data Loss Recovery Appliance enables rapid recovery to less than one second before an outage or cyberattack.

-Machine learning (ML) driven updating of Oracle Database indexes quickly adapts to changing workloads so crucial customer workloads run faster and require less manual tuning by DBA teams.
+Machine learning–driven management of Oracle Database indexes quickly adapts to changing workloads so crucial customer workloads run faster and require less manual tuning by DBA teams.

-Automated allocation of IO resources to individual Oracle Database instances based on database type, IO operation, and end user enables diverse customer databases running in a consolidated environment to achieve fast, predictable performance.
+Automated allocation of I/O resources to individual Oracle Database instances based on database type, I/O operation, and end user lets diverse customer databases running in a consolidated environment achieve fast, predictable performance.

-Exadata automatically detects CPU, memory, and network issues impacting the performance of customer databases.
+Exadata automatically detects CPU, memory, and network issues affecting the performance of customer databases.
 ML algorithms are then used to determine the root causes of problems, enabling IT teams to operate more efficiently.

-Automated storage failure detection and rebalancing enables peak performance to be quickly restored for customer databases.
+Automated storage failure detection and rebalancing enable quick restoration of peak performance for customer databases.

 Offloading database operations to storage servers enables more CPU cores to work on crucial customer database queries while freeing database servers to handle more OLTP users and complex queries.